 Church buildings offer outstanding beauty.
 No matter which venue you choose, our 16,000 churches are some of the nation's most stunning wedding venues, with twothirds being listed buildings.

 Church buildings offer centuries of history You can feel you're becoming part of history itself by marrying in the same place as your relatives.

 You can be involved in making choices about your ceremony.
 You can even use an online ceremony planner to get you started.

 Marrying in church has never been easier.
 You're welcome to have a Church of England wedding whether you are christened or not and regardless of whether you go to church often or not.
 All you need is a certain kind of connection to the church where you'd love to get married.

 A complication might only arise if one of you has been married before, or, if one of you is a foreign national, but there may still be a way forward.
-The Church of England's weddings web site tells you more about this.
+Simply get in touch and we'll be able to advise you.